The dogs have about 30 calming signals, perhaps even more. Some of these signals are used by most dogs; it varies from dog to dog

 Turning away/turning of the head

 In most cases, this signal will make the other dog calm down.
-It´s a fantastic way in which to solve conflicts, and it´s used a lot by all dogs, whether they are puppies or adults, high or low ranking, and so on.
+It´s a fantastic way to solve conflicts, and it´s used a lot by all dogs, whether they are puppies or adults, high or low ranking, and so on.
 Allow your dog to use it!
 Dogs are experts at solving and avoiding conflicts – they know how to deal with conflicts.

 When two dogs approach each other too abruptly, you will often see that they go into a play bow.
 This is one of the signals that are easy to see, especially because they remain standing in the bow position for a few seconds so that you have plenty of time to observe it.